 Effect of Solvents on Phytochemicals Content and Antioxidant Activity of Ganoderma lucidum

-The aim of this study was to assess the induction of solvents on the total phenolic and flavonoid content & also the antioxidant activity of Ganoderma lucidum extracts.
+The aim of this study was to assess the induction of solvents on the total phenol and flavonoid content and also the antioxidant activity of Ganoderma lucidum extracts.

 Materials & Methods:

 In this study, two concentrations (100% and 75%) of diethyl ether, ethanol, butanol, chloroform, and acetone were used as extractants of Ganoderma lucidum.
 Total phenol and flavonoid contents were measured by spectrophotometric methods and 1, 1-diphenyl-2-picrylhydrazyl (DPPH).
 Free radical scavenging assay was used for the investigation of antioxidant activity.